 Friends make us feel good in lots of ways.
 They get us through breakups, stay up late debating best baseball team names, and when needed, they call us out on our weak excuses.

-Fundamentally, friends accept us, and, in a way, they validate our judgment, because we choose these people, and they show up, for no other reason than they’re friends.
+Fundamentally, friends accept us, and, in a way, they validate our judgment, because we choose these people, and they show up, for no other reason than they’re our friends.

 But that’s part of the problem as well.
 There’s no discernible start time to a friendship, or any family blood or marriage license that binds and compels us to work out problems, leaving the door perpetually open.